Neuromancer

 Richard Alex Jenkins

-It's still relevant and has aged really well, but the problem is the lack of cohesive plot.
+It's relevant and aged pretty well, but the problem is the lack of cohesive plot.

 Initially set in a future Japan, technology is an important part of the experience, with razorblade extensions, prosthetics and mind-bending advancements and, as a reader you feel like a little fish in a big pond controlled by uber bosses subservient to even bigger corporate honchos.
 There's a constant sense of being on the run, unable to stay still for long or relax, always on the edge and hyper stressed out in a bleeding-edge environment.

-There's also a lovely digital effect when you switch between chapters, of a matrix-like circuit flicking in and out on the page as a type of fade-in fade-out perk.
+There's also a lovely digital effect when you switch between chapters, of a matrix-like circuit flicking in and out on the page as a fade-in fade-out perk.

 Unfortunately, the book reads like a blurred dream as characters constantly plug in and out of cyberspace to advance their missions while you lose track of what's real and virtual.
-As with certain books that I've struggled with in the past, it's best to review characters and connections online to make the experience more understandable, which is hardly a recommendation!
-An that's the thing, it doesn't get easier as you go forward because of the constant barrage of new terminology and concepts.
+As with other books I've struggled with in the past, it's best to research characters and connections to make the experience more understandable, which is hardly a recommendation!
+And that's the thing, it doesn't get easier as you go forward because of the constant barrage of new terminology and concepts.

-Constantly chucking new ideas and phraseology at you is an excuse for a ropey plot.
+Constantly chucking new ideas and phraseology at the reader is an excuse for a ropey plot.

 Classified in some circles as dystopia, there are some interesting facts about space adaptation syndrome (SAS) for example, yakuza effectively means gangster or mafia in Japanese, and if you think about it, when jacking in to cyberspace there's a risk of losing track of time and flat-lining, so you need a trustworthy partner constantly on hand to pull you out.